Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: FeCO3

-Unlike other carbonates that usually have white and grayish color, siderite occurs in orangy and yellowish hues.
-Also, the specific gravity of siderite is higher than that of calcite, dolomite, and magnesite.
+Unlike other carbonates that usually have white or grayish colors, siderite occurs in orangey and yellowish hues.
+Siderite also has a higher specific gravity than calcite, dolomite, and magnesite.

 siderite - Russia - carbonates